 In terms of penetration rate (ROP), the automated system provided a gain of 22.6%, which can be explained by the optimization of drilling due to the use of a technological system.
-According to Ifekaibeya (2011), drilling optimization aims to improve the efficiency of the process through the optimal combination of key parameters, such as the weight applied to the drill bit (WOB), rotation speed (RPM) and torque (TQR) applied in the shred tool.
-Several authors have described methodologies to optimize drilling, but unfortunately, there is no final, consolidated model that can be used in the most varied situations and mine conditions.
-Automation presents itself as an option capable of dialoguing with established optimization models in order to maximize results, which in practice can be understood as process optimization.
+According to Ifekaibeya (2011), drilling optimization aims to improve the efficiency of the process through the optimal combination of key parameters, such as the weight applied to the drill bit (WOB), rotation speed (RPM) and torque (TQR) applied to the shred tool.
+Several authors have described methodologies to optimize drilling, but unfortunately, there is no final consolidated model that can be used in the most varied situations and mine conditions.
+Automation presents itself as an option capable of dialoguing with established optimization models to maximize results, which in practice can be understood as process optimization.

-From the point of view of predictability of the penetration rate, the automated system works with the concept that the maximum ROP is based on an efficient removal of residues at the bottom of the hole (specifically between the drill face and the solid) and on the correct penetration of the button on rock.
-By improving cleaning and allowing better contact of the drilling tool, the penetration rate would tend to increase as pointed out in the studies by Wardlaw (1969).
-On the other hand, when the button penetrates about 70 to 75% of its height in the rock, there are enough spaces for the chips of the fragmented materials to be removed and to maintain an ideal contact between tool and rock.
-In practice, it means saying that there is no point in having high penetration rates, it is necessary to drill, clean so that there is perfect synchronism and the drilling process can be carried out effectively.
+From the point of view of the predictability of the penetration rate, the automated system works with the concept that the maximum ROP is based on an efficient removal of residues at the bottom of the hole (specifically between the drill face and the solid) and on the correct penetration of the button on rock.
+By improving cleaning and allowing better contact of the drilling tool, the penetration rate would tend to increase as pointed out in the study by Wardlaw (1969).
+On the other hand, when the button penetrates about 70 to 75% of its height in the rock, there are enough spaces for the chips of the fragmented materials to be removed and to maintain an ideal contact between the tool and rock.
+In practice, it means saying that there is no point in having high penetration rates, it is necessary to drill clean so that there is perfect synchronism and the drilling process can be carried out effectively.
 The research showed that during drilling in automatic mode, the gain was 16.7% in the penetration of the buttons into the rock and 1.9% in the air pressure for cleaning the holes.
-It was found that in less resistant materials the advance force (WOB) was reduced and the rotation (RPM) was increased in order to obtain a higher penetration rate (ROP).
+It was found that in less resistant materials the advance force (WOB) was reduced and the rotation (RPM) was increased to obtain a higher penetration rate (ROP).
 The opposite was also verified (reduction in rotation and increase in WOB in more resistant materials), although it seems to be simple, something logical to do, this perception of change in lithology and changes in the main operational parameters is a complex action that induces several operators (experienced or not) to errors and generate losses in productivity.

 Automated drilling showed an energy gain of 22.3% compared to manual drilling.
-The aim is to obtain a better synchronism between the operational parameters in order to obtain a desired ROP with the least possible energy consumption.
-According to Gandelman (2012) each rock has a minimum energy required for its rupture.
+The aim is to obtain a better synchronism between the operational parameters to obtain a desired ROP with the least possible energy consumption.
+According to Gandelman (2012), each rock has a minimum energy required for its rupture.
 This energy depends on the type and conditions to which the rock is subjected (compaction, pressure, temperature, etc.).
-When the drill is able to transmit to the rock the minimum value necessary for its fragmentation, the drilling process will occur, otherwise, the energy will return to the equipment in the most diverse forms (noise, vibrations and heat), resulting in losses, damage to the machines and the process as a whole.
+When the drill is able to transmit to the rock the minimum value necessary for its fragmentation, the drilling process will occur, otherwise, the energy will return to the equipment in the most diverse forms (noise, vibration and heat), resulting in losses, damage to the machine and the process as a whole.